 Lines, food shortages and powdered eggs.
 The coronavirus crisis recalls the early days of the State of Israel, when a policy of austerity was put in place

-The word “austerity” has become quite commonplace over the past decade or so, especially in the financial press.
+The word “austerity” has become quite commonplace over the past 15 years or so, especially in the financial press.
 It made its great resurgence during the global economic crisis of 2008 as well as the European debt crisis that followed.
 The Hebrew word for austerity – tzena – carries somewhat different connotations for many Israelis.
 Some of our readers may have heard of the “Tzena Era” during the State of Israel’s early years, but aside from a few strange references in local cult films, what do we really know about this period?
 We poked through the National Library archives to bring you some of the sights – and flavors – of austerity-era Israel.

 During the first full decade of the state’s existence, the Israeli government installed an economic policy of austerity – tzena.
 However, when used today, the term usually refers only to the first few years during which the policy was implemented, when its influence was extremely noticeable.
 Although the policy included economic measures in many different fields, the most memorable aspect today was the rationing of food.
 Prices of food products were regulated and monitored, and citizens were allowed to purchase only limited amounts of food, which they received in exchange for coupons.